-Welcome to the ESF Open Academy.
+Welcome to the ESF Open Academy

 In the near term, you may get the impression that we are all about online education.
 A lot of our attention will indeed focus on this newest part of our educational portfolio.
-Nevertheless, you and our learners will also have opportunity to learn about and participate in well-established programs that have earned ESF state-wide and national recognition.
+Nevertheless, you and our learners will also have the opportunity to learn about and participate in well-established programs that have earned ESF state-wide and national recognition.

 The Green Building Conference provides ongoing professional education, professional licensing credits, and hosts nationally-recognized academic, industry, and public sector leaders as speakers (e.g., Jeff Speck, Principal, Speck & Associates LLC; Anthony Leiserowitz, Director, Yale Program on Climate Change Communication, Yale University; Silda Wall Spitzer, Senior Advisor, New World Capital Group; Tedd Benson, Founder and Owner, Bensonwood; Alex Wilson, Founder, BuildingGreen, Inc.; Dan Reicher, Executive Director, Steyer-Taylor Center for Energy Policy and Finance, Stanford University; and Sarah Susanka, Architect, cultural visionary and bestselling author of The Not So Big House).

 We are working on expanding online education programs as a critical part of ESF's educational offerings.
 Online learning activities are similar to those we have all experienced in traditional courses; that is, students read course materials, write papers, do research, complete graded assignments, and communicate with their instructor and fellow students.
 However, the course design facilitates these activities through an online network.
 Learning in this format is both interactive with faculty and collaborative with other learners.